Dark matter as the source of neutrino mass: theory overview and experimental prospects: Scalar scotogenic dark-matter

-Dark gray dots in Fig.~\ref{fig:dmSTSM} are excluded by direct detection measurements.
+Dark gray dots are excluded by current direct detection measurements.
 Light gray results are in conflict with some of the constraints described in~\cite{Avila:2019hhv}.
-The first dip located in $m_{\eta_{R}}\sim40-50$ GeV in figure~\ref{fig:dmSTSM} is the Z-pole where the relevant co-annihilation is via s-channel Z boson exchange.
-The second dip of the relic density lies around $m_{\eta_R}\sim 60 $ GeV and corresponds to Higgs-boson-mediated s-channel annihilation.
+The first dip in Fig.~\ref{fig:dmSTSM} is located at $m_{\eta_{R}}\sim40-50$ GeV, i.e. the Z-pole, where the relevant co-annihilation is via s-channel Z boson exchange.
+The second dip of the relic density lies around $m_{\eta_R}\sim 63$ GeV and corresponds to Higgs-boson-mediated s-channel annihilation.
 The third drop of the relic density at $m_{\eta_R}\sim 80 $ GeV, is related to the annihilation of dark-matter into $W^{+}W^{-}$ via quartic couplings.
 For DM masses larger than $120$ GeV the annihilation cross section drops as $1/m_{\eta_R}^2$ and the relic density increases.
 As seen in~\cite{Avila:2019hhv}, for large DM masses, $\eta_R$ mainly annihilates into $W^{+}W^{-}$, $h^{0}h^{0}$ and $HH$.

 The spin-independent ${\eta_R}-\text{nucleon}$ elastic scattering cross section results are shown in figure~\ref{fig:ddscalar}.
-They are given in terms of the fraction $\xi=\frac{\Omega_{\eta_R}}{\Omega_{Planck}}$.

 The color code for the relic density results is the same that is used in Fig.~\ref{fig:dmSTSM}, where the points giving the total dark-matter abundance are shown in cyan.
 Most of them cluster around a vertical band around $\eta_{R}\sim500-600$ GeV.
-The gray points in~Fig.~\ref{fig:dmSTSM} falling in the green region in Fig.~\ref{fig:ddscalar} are excluded, where the dark green line denotes the upper bound set by LZ~\cite{LZ:2022lsv}.
+The gray points in~Fig.~\ref{fig:dmSTSM} falling in the green region in Fig.~\ref{fig:ddscalar} are excluded, as the dashed dark green line denotes the upper bound set by LZ (2025)~\cite{LZ:2024zvo}.
 The dashed purple line corresponds to the neutrino floor from coherent elastic neutrino-nucleus scattering (CE$\nu$NS)~\cite{Billard:2013qya}.

 Notice that here the parameters are chosen so that co-annihilation effects can be neglected.
-Their inclusion could lower this mass limit, as discussed earlier for the minimal scotogenic case.\\[-.2cm]
+Their inclusion could lower this mass limit, as discussed earlier for the minimal scotogenic case.\\[-.3cm]

+Turning to indirect detection of scalar dark matter, the preferred messengers are $\gamma$ rays, as they typically propagate interstellar or intergalactic space unaffected.
+In Fig.~\ref{fig:idscalar} we show the results for the dark-matter annihilation into $b\bar{b}$, $\tau^{+}\tau^{-}$ and $W^{+}W^{-}$ with $\gamma$ rays as final products.
+The results for the annihilation cross section are given in terms of the fraction $\xi=\frac{\Omega_{\eta_R}}{\Omega_{Planck}}$ and the corresponding branching ratio.
+The colored lines are the current 95\% C.L. upper limits set by Fermi-LAT~\cite{Fermi-LAT:2015att}.
+The results for different dark-matter annihilation mechanisms, $b\bar{b}$, $\tau^{+}\tau^{-}$, $W^{+}W^{-}$ are indicated by different colors.